06.07.2021 – Updates to cost-sharing and authorization policies, effective for dates of service on or after Aug. 7, 2021.

 For Medicare Advantage members, Harvard Pilgrim reimburses according to CMS guidelines; please refer to CMS information on telemedicine for more information.

-Cost sharing for telemedicine services, resumed for commercial members* on Oct.
+Cost sharing for telemedicine services for conditions other than COVID-19 treatment resumed for commercial members* on Oct.
 1, 2020 and Medicare Advantage members on Jan.
 1, 2021.

-If, however, telemedicine services are being used for COVID-19 testing or treatment, cost-sharing is waived for commercial and Medicare Advantage members until further notice.
+If, however, telemedicine services are being used for COVID-19 treatment, cost-sharing applies as follows:

 *for fully insured accounts.
 While most self-insured accounts align with Harvard Pilgrim’s fully-insured cost-sharing policies, some self-insured accounts may elect to to enact cost-sharing policies that differ from those of our fully insured products.